Hinduism in South America: Chile

 Besides Punta Arenas, the Indian business community is also present in Santiago, the capital of Chile, and Iquique.
 The activities of businessmen in Santiago are mainly confined to imports and retail stores.

+As of 2020, there were about 930 Hindus in Chile according to the ARDA.

 Colombia

 Hinduism in Colombia was mainly introduced with the arrival of Indians, especially Indian migrant workers from Trinidad and Tobago, Guyana, and Suriname.
-There are ISKCON (The Hare-Krishnas) centers in the capital, Bogota.
+There are ISKCON (The Hare-Krishnas) centers in the capital, Bogotá.

 French Guiana

 Most of the Hindus in French Guiana are of Surinamese origin.
 According to the 2000 census 1.6% of the total population (3,200 out of 202,000) were Hindu.